 When professionally photographing, every little thing counts.
-Photography equipment itself and lighting play a vital role in this game, but let’s not forget how important it is to select the photoshoot subject carefully.
-Knowing where to go when photographing and understanding how different subjects behave under specific lighting conditions means knowing how much work you have ahead editing.
+Photography equipment itself and lighting play a vital role in this game.
+Nevertheless, let’s not forget how important it is to select the photoshoot subject carefully.
+Knowing where to go when photographing and understanding how different subjects behave under specific lighting conditions means knowing how much work you have ahead of editing.
 And when it comes to hair, it becomes especially important to guarantee smooth work.

 Natural hair structure

-Each hair strand is produced inside hair follicles located on our scalp.
+Each hair follicle on our scalp produces a hair strand.
 Each of these follicles originates a hair bulb, an accumulation of molecules that will slowly grow into a hair strand.
-An adult has an average of 100,000 hair follicles on their head (under normal circumstances) tirelessly working to give them a beautiful mane.
+An adult has an average of 100,000 hair follicles on their head tirelessly working to give them a beautiful mane.

 Hair is made of a protein named keratin, a molecule containing eighteen amino acids chemically connected.
 These molecules gather up, forming an alpha-helix structure, which gives hair strands elasticity.

 The cuticle is the outer layer of the hair fiber, and it is formed by translucent scales that overlap.
 You may ask yourself how it could be translucent if we clearly see color when looking at hair, but what happens is light reflects on the pigment located in a deeper layer of the strands, the cortex.

 The cortex is what gives body to our hair.
 It is where deposits of moisture, nutrients, and color pigment are, and its structure and form determines how the hair looks.
 Having coarse, curly, wavy, or straight hair depends entirely on the hair follicle’s shape because that is the mold keratin molecules in the hair cortex will set into and gather as they grow into strands.
 Microscopically speaking, the flatter the hair shaft section is, the curlier hair will be, whereas straight hair presents itself as very round when you section across the hair fiber length.